danielhstahl/LETon/README.md

 * Will this library facilitate creation of this "output" topic?

 * How to handle complex transformations?
 Completely arbitrary/custom?
 Or prebuilt?
-See the [example](./schema_example/consumer.yaml).
+See the [example](./schema_example/consumer.yaml) for areas which may need complex logic.

 ## Alternative approaches considered and discarded